 The Scheme is exposed to daily cash redemptions of redeemable units.
-Therefore, the approach to managing liquidity is for the Scheme to invest a significant portion of their funds in financial instruments which under normal market conditions are readily convertible into cash (for example, the Scheme's listed securities).
-There is a risk that the Scheme may not be able to liquidate all of these investments at their fair value in order to meet its liquidity requirements.
+Therefore, the approach to managing liquidity is for the Scheme to invest a significant portion of their funds in financial instruments which under normal market conditions are readily convertible into cash (for example, the Scheme's fixed interest securities).
+As a result, there is a risk that the Scheme may not be able to liquidate all of these investments at their fair value in order to meet its liquidity requirements.
 In the event of significant redemptions, the Scheme has the ability to suspend redemptions until it can realise investments to meet the redemptions.